Rakesh9100/CalcDiverse/Calculators/Engineering-cut-off/README.md

-# <p align="center">Engineering Cut - Off Calculator</p>
+# <p align="center">TNEA Cut - Off Calculator</p>

 # Description :-

-Engineering Cut - Off is calculated with respect to the maths, physics and chemistry marks obtained by the user.
+TNEA (Tamilnadu Engineering Admissions) Cut - Off is calculated with respect to the maths, physics and chemistry marks obtained by the user.

 ## Tech Stacks :-